arodu/cakephp-tebo/README.md

 # TeBo: CakePHP plugin for Telegram Bot

-> [!WARNING]
-> This plugin is under development and not ready for production.

 TeBo is a plugin that integrates a Telegram bot into CakePHP 5 applications, allowing configuration and management of custom commands with an easy setup.

 ## Installation